Areas of Expertise

-Since arriving at the Liu Institute for Global Issues and then transitioning to the new UBC School of Public Policy and Global Affairs, my scholarly and professional activities have re-focused on leadership and policy design/development.
+Since arriving at the Liu Institute for Global Issues and then transitioning to the UBC School of Public Policy and Global Affairs, Moura’s scholarly and professional activities re-focused on leadership and policy design/development.

 The transition from a business focus to a policy focus has provided the opportunity to apply strategic design to policy innovation.
 The Policy Studio is both a place and a pedagogy to share opportunities and expertise with multi-stakeholders.
 The Policy Studio is built on the strategic design method – a participatory process rooted in user research.
 Leveraging creative and critical-thinking techniques from design disciplines, the method has been successfully tested in Industry, Government, and Academia.
 The UBC Policy Studio convenes teams to co-create, test, and launch solutions to big picture challenges.
 Globally oriented and focused on complex and wicked-system problems, the Studio emphasizes policy design, development, strategic planning, and implementation.
 The Policy Studio has engaged the following projects:

 • Policy Studio in Ottawa: 3-day studio program with Canada’s Federal government